-Debt securities may be issued or guaranteed by governments, regional governments, municipal governments, government agencies, quasi-government organisations, financial institutions, investment trusts and property trusts, multi-national organisations and other corporations.
-Debt securities also include short term bills and notes, as well as money market funds and fixed income funds (in aggregate of less than 30% of the Sub-Fund's Net Asset Value in other funds and in compliance with 7.11 to 7.11D of the Code) for purposes consistent with the investment objective of the Sub-Fund.
+Debt Securities may be issued or guaranteed by governments, regional governments, municipal governments, government agencies, quasi-government organisations, financial institutions, investment trusts and property trusts, multi-national organisations and other corporations.
+Debt Securities also include asset-backed securities and mortgage-backed securities (in aggregate of not more than 20% of the Sub-Fund's Net Asset Value).

-Debt securities in which the Sub-Fund will invest will not be subject to any duration requirements, while investment grade refers to those rated as Baa3 or above by Moody's Investor Services, Inc. or BBB- or above by Standard & Poor's Corporation or equivalent rating by other recognised rating agencies.
-Before investing in a debt security, the Manager will consider the credit rating of the security itself, then the credit rating of the issuer or guarantor if the debt security is not rated.
-If neither the debt security nor issuer nor guarantor is rated, the debt security will be classified as non-rated.
+Debt Securities in which the Sub-Fund will invest will not be subject to any duration or minimum credit rating requirements.
+The Sub-Fund may invest in investment grade debt securities (rated as Baa3 or above by Moody's Investor Services, Inc. or BBB- or above by Standard & Poor's Corporation or equivalent rating by other recognized rating agencies) as well as below investment grade debt securities, and non-rated debt securities that meet the standards as determined by the Manager.
+The Sub-Fund's investment in below investment grade and non-rated Debt Securities in aggregate is expected to be less than 50% of its Net Asset Value.

-The Sub-Fund's expected investment in debt instruments with loss-absorption features is less than 40% of its Net Asset Value, and may include contingent convertible debt securities (of less than 30% of the Sub-Fund's Net Asset Value), senior non-preferred debt and subordinated debt issued by financial institutions.
+The Sub-Fund's expected investment in debt instruments with loss-absorption features is less than 30% of its Net Asset Value, and may include contingent convertible debt securities (of less than 10% of the Sub-Fund's Net Asset Value), senior non-preferred debt and subordinated debt issued by financial institutions.
 These instruments may be subject to contingent write-down or contingent conversion to ordinary shares on the occurrence of trigger event(s).